zvada/technology/docs/software/repository-management.md

 In addition to the public repositories above, we host two repositories on `koji.chtc.wisc.edu`.
 These are updated shortly after jobs are built into them or tagged into them.
 They are technically publicly accessible, but we discourage the public from using them.

-minefield
-This repository is a copy of development above.
+-   minefield: This repository is a copy of development above.

-prerelease
-This repository is a staging area for software that is slated to be in the next release.
+-   prerelease: This repository is a staging area for software that is slated to be in the next release.

 These repos are updated by the `kojira` daemon running on `koji.chtc.wisc.edu`.